Style: Sweet and Spicy

 Light chocolate and dates singing with distant dried fruit notes.
 Soft finish.

 Other than it is a rather sherry-ladened whisky, I am quite surprised and impressed how much the spices department does most of the heavy lifting.
-Playing all parts from soprano to bass, empower the red fruit sweetness of the dram and support the structure.
+Playing all parts from bass level to high notes, amplifies the red fruit sweetness and supporting the structure.
+Probably a bit over-reliant on the spices if you ask me.
 While I haven’t tried a lot of whiskies, but this type of arrangement is rather rare to me.
-Interesting dram.
+Interesting, I guess.